mahboubehfaghih/Restaurant_dashboard/README.md

 ## Conclusion

-I think with the analysis above, there are many answers to the question "Where should you eat in Europe?".
+I think with this analysis, there are many answers to the question "Where should you eat in Europe?".
 There are many restaraunts in these european cities and a variety of cuisines and price ranges to choose from.
 So you have a lot of options depending on where you are and what you feel like eating.
 More visuals can be done with this dataset but I think for now I've covered the ones that seem the most inetersting and useful.

 # Installation